Yazwh0/BitMagic.Documentation/Debugger/MemoryView.md

 When you click update, the image will refresh to indicate all the reads, writes and execution locations since the last time the Update button was clicked.

-Because the image is based on the changes since the last update it lets you visualise how functions work, so you could place a breakpoint before calling a kernel function.
+Because the image is based on the changes since the last update it lets you visualise how functions work, so you could place a breakpoint before calling a kernal function.
 Update the memory view.
-Step over the kernel call, and clicking Update will display what that call effected.
+Step over the kernal call, and clicking Update will display what that call affected.

-There is also a 'Automatically Update' checkbox, which will request the changes as fast as possible.
-Please not there is no syncronisation when this is happening.
+There is also an 'Automatically Update' checkbox, which will request the changes as fast as possible.
+Please note there is no synchronisation when this is happening.
 However it will give you a real-time view of what is happening on the machine.

 ### Colours

-Each pixel is made up of three conditions:
+Each pixel can show any of the following states:

 - Dark green, a location that has previously been written.
 Good for visualising unused RAM.
 - Light green, a location that was written to in this update.
 - Blue, a location that was read from in this update.
 - Red, a location that was executed from in this update.
 Only the opcode location is coloured, not the parameters.

-As a pixel will be made up of three colours, the result is the combination of what has happened.
-For example a yellow pixel is where a write and a execution has occurred.
+As a pixel can combine these colours, the result shows what has happened.
+For example a yellow pixel is where a write and an execution has occurred.
 A cyan pixel is where both a read and a write has occurred.

 ![Memory Visualiser](/Images/MemoryViewExample.png)